Quality, animal & human welfare, experience, customer satisfaction & environmental practices.

 AcmePrints was founded at the turn of the century (1999) by Dan Hargest in Mesa, Arizona to provide shirts for his band you never heard of.
 Instead of picking a…

-Direct-to-garment digital printers are essentially high-end, specialized Giclée (a high-end kind of ink jet) printers that print directly onto apparel.
+Direct-to-garment digital printers are essentially high-end, specialized Giclée (a fancy way of saying ‘ink jet’) printers that print directly onto apparel.
 The advantage for t-shirt shops is that there is relatively little set-up time compared to screen printing.
 The disadvantage is that it takes a relatively long time to actually print the image compared to screen printing.
 While a DTG digital print may take 10 minutes to set up, one screen printed order can easily take 6 hours for set-up, including color separation, film printing, screen exposing & developing, color registration, and test printing.
 But once it’s set up, screen printing can output a shirt every few seconds.
-Digital prints never get any more efficient, so large runs are almost never efficient.
-Screen printing is by far the most commonly used method for printing apparel.
-At its core, it’s simply pushing ink through a screen mesh one color at a time.
+Digital prints never get any more efficient, so the price doesn’t drop much as you increase the quantity.
+Screen printing is still the most commonly used method for printing apparel but DTG is coming up fast.
+At its core, screen printing’s simply pushing ink through a screen mesh one color at a time.
 The simplicity of the process is exactly what makes it so difficult to control.
-So almost anyone can cram ink through a screen, but very few can do it well and keep the prints consistent.
+So almost anyone can cram ink through a screen, but very few can do it well and do it consistently.

-In most cases, direct-to-garment digital printing is the more economical option for orders of less than 12 of the same image.
-Sometimes it’s more economical even at slightly higher quantities if you have a lot of colors involved, especially if they’re photo-realistic.
-Screen printing is generally less expensive for orders of 12 or more, but again, it may not be if there are a lot of colors involved or it’s a photo-realistic image.
+In most cases, direct-to-garment digital printing is the more economical option for very small orders.
+Sometimes it’s more economical even at higher quantities if you have a lot of colors involved, especially if it’s photo-realistic.
+Screen printing is generally less expensive for orders of 36 or more, but again, it may not be if there are a lot of colors involved or it’s a photo-realistic image.